 (b) An individual who has not attained age nineteen and is a full-time student in a secondary school or in the equivalent level of vocational or technical training.

-(2) The child currently resides with the kinship caregiver(s).
+(2) The minor child resides with the kinship caregiver(s).
 If the child is on temporary leave from the kinship caregiver's home (e.g., hospitalization, mental health treatment or respite) and the kinship caregiver retains legal custody or guardianship this shall not preclude eligibility for KPI.

 (3) The kinship caregiver(s) is a resident of the state of Ohio.